loggly/muskrat/README.md

 ###Config

-Configuration settings are defined in a python file.
-They must define the module level variable CONFIG, which is mapped to the producer or consumer object upon creation.
-By default, ```config.py``` of ```muskrat/config.py```.
+Configuration settings are defined in a python file, python object, or dict.
+If the config is defined via a python file the module level variable CONFIG, which is mapped to the producer or consumer object upon creation, must be defined.
+By default, muskrat attempts to load ```config.py``` of ```muskrat/config.py```.

 ```python
 import os